B-Maurer/digital-garden/content/_index.md

 ---

-The navigation menu is generated from the config.toml file at root of the site.
-With a quick copy and paste of the themes config file, found in themes/exampleSite/config.toml, you can get the navigation up and running.
+The navigation menu is generated from the config.yml file at root of the site.
+By using the themes config file, found in themes/exampleSite/config.toml as an example (I converted it to Yaml), you can get the navigation up and running.
 With some simple tweaks the menu can be customized to fit your needs.
+Along the way, I had some personal issues with the theme when trying to deploy the site to both GitHub Pages and Netlify.
+Because of those issues, I used parts of the theme in the sites layout were needed and did away with the digitalGarden theme in the themes folder.

+---

-Make sure to check out [Blog](/blog) and [Whatever](/whatever) for examples of how content structure and layouts can be created to match the menu entries in the navigation bar.
+Also be sure to check out [Blog](/blog) and [Whatever](/whatever) for examples of how content structure and layouts can be created to match the menu entries in the navigation bar.

 ---